nplastir/POWHEG-MC-Event-generation/README.md

 - `--mass` specifies the mass of the top quark.
 - `--pdf` specifies the pdf of the proton.

-If these factors are not explicitly set, then the run will initialize with the default values: `--muf 1.0 --mur 1.0 --pdf 320900 --mass 172.5`.
+If these factors are not explicitly set, then, the run will initialize with the default values: `--muf 1.0 --mur 1.0 --pdf 320900 --mass 172.5`.

 **Example:**
 ```